The GARA Black Annual Fund

 How do I apply?

 Please see below for instructions on how to apply.

 If you have any further questions please email firstname.lastname@example.org.

-- Download the application pack and complete it.
+- Click 'Apply to the GARA Fund' to launch the online form above.
 You can request a meeting with a member of staff to help you if you like!

 - Our staff team will collate and put forward all applications made that month to the panel in their monthly meeting.